paketo-buildpacks/rfcs/text/0049-reproducible-spdx.md

 - See https://github.com/paketo-buildpacks/packit/compare/reproducible-spdx for a
   spike demonstrating SBOM struct hashing.
 Use this version of `packit` within a buildpack to see the buildpack produce reproducible SPDX SBOMs.

-## Unresolved Questions and Bikeshedding

-- What should the version 5 UUID of the SBOM be based on?
-The only data currently available to `Read()` is the contents of the SBOM itself.
-- Is hashing the SBOM struct actually reproducible?
-If it's not, this proposal doesn't solve our problem.

-{{REMOVE THIS SECTION BEFORE RATIFICATION!}}